atlarge-research/AIP/README.md

 :fire: Please read this section before continuing :fire:

-In order to run the following application, make sure that you have [Docker](https://www.docker.com/products/docker-desktop).
+To run AIP, make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.

 It is also important that you have a recent version of the database which can be obtained by contacting us directly.
-You can also generate your own database by following the instructions [here](backend/automatic_checks/automatic_check_readme.md).
+You can also generate your own database by following the instructions [here](docs/datasets/README.md).

 ### Running the application locally using Docker